-The Arboretum features distinct ecological communities, horticultural collections, effigy mounds, more than 20 miles of trails, and a Visitor Center.
+The Arboretum features distinct ecological communities, horticultural collections, effigy mounds, nearly 20 miles of trails, and a Visitor Center.
 It is a place of active learning, reflection, creativity, land care, research, and recreation—where human, animal, and plant communities coexist.

 To start your visit, stop by the Visitor Center, the central source of information and learning opportunities.
 Get the latest news from the volunteer receptionist, pick up maps and pamphlets, visit the bookstore and art gallery.